-Letizia starting dancing at age eleven, went to art school at thirteen and began showcasing her art and winning awards for her paintings at just fourteen years old.
-When she was fifteen, Letizia began traveling to London for the summers to study musical theatre.
+Letizia began dancing lessons at age eleven, attended art school at thirteen and began showcasing her art and winning awards for her paintings when she was fourteen .
+At fifteen, she began traveling to London, in the summer, to study musical theater.
 Continuing to dance, she became a dance instructor and choreographer at a very young age, while continuing to sing and act.
 She studied acting for 2 years and worked as an actress.
-Finally, because of her great love and passion for music, she decided to audition for the International Jazz Academy in Milan,out of 60 people who auditioned, she was one of only seven that was accepted to into the program.
+Finally, because of her great love and passion for music, she auditioned for the International Jazz Academy in Milan, out of 60 people who auditioned, she was one of only seven who was accepted into the program.
 She studied for four years and became an assistant to the vocal professor in her fifth, "Master Year.”
 Letizia graduated with a Masters Degree in Jazz Vocal Performance.

-After graduation, Letizia began working as a singer/songwriter, teaching Jazz and Pop singing in different music schools in Milan, Como and Switzerland.
-She took musical theater roles, like playing Anita in West Side Story, she acted in TV shows and sang with many well known and appreciated Italian Jazz musicians and lead in a Jazz Big Band.
-With a passion for all types of music, from Gospel (she was soloist in the choir of Civici Corsi di Jazz in Milan) to dance music, classical repertoire, pop and of course, Jazz.
+Letizia worked as a singer/songwriter, teaching Jazz and Pop singing at several music schools in Milan, Como and Switzerland.
+In Milan, she played Anita in West Side Story, she also acted in several TV shows.
+She sang with many well known Italian Jazz musicians and was the lead singer for a Jazz Big Band.
+Her versatility allowed her to sing many types of music, from Gospel (she was soloist in the choir of Civici Corsi di Jazz in Milan) to dance music, classical repertoire, pop and of course, Jazz.

-Letizia performed as a guest with Lenny White and his band during his last European Tour, she also opened the "Premio Biagio Agnes" Media Awards, a televised event on Raiuno channel, with a great "a cappella” performance.
-Her American debut was very successful, in New York at the Jazz Standard as a guest with Lenny White & friends, featuring Ron Carter on bass and Patrice Rushen on piano.
+Letizia performed as a guest with Lenny White and his band during his last European Tour, her American debut was at the Jazz Standard as a guest with Lenny White & friends, featuring Ron Carter on bass and Patrice Rushen on piano.